sebSR/Group-modulo-p/README.md

 In our case ***9 * 5 = 45 = 1 mod 11* so *5/9 = 5 * 5 = 25 = 3mod(11)***

 # Class Description
-Class has two constructors - the default (initializing value object 0) and the constructor with an argument of type int.
 Class has implemented following operators:
 * binary: + *and* - *and* * *and* unary: -
 * comparison: < *and* <= *and* > *and*d => *and* != *and* ==
 * stream: << *and* >>